hanwenzhang123/hanwenzhang123/README.md

 💻 MY MISSION

-I am dedicated to combining both passions in Software Development and Human Development to design and develop user-friendly software products that make people’s lives better, easier, and fuller:
+I am dedicated to combining both passions in Software Development and Human Development to solve technical problems while building and maintaining user-friendly products that make people’s lives better, easier, and fuller:

 ➤ Master of Science in Software Development from Boston University'22 <br>
-➤ Master of Social Work in Social Work from New York University'20
+➤ Master of Social Work in Social Work from New York University'20 <br>
+➤ Certificate of Computer Science from NYU Tandon School of Engineering'20

 📚 TECH STACK